 The sub-project areas are located in a sparsely populated rural area with no industrial or commercial activity.
 Vehicular traffic on dirt roads causes some dust emissions whose effect is fairly localized.
-However, traffic on the roads in the sub-project area is low compared to the national highways or other major roads.
-The ambient air quality tests & noise levels will also be monitored before the start of the civil work by the contractor after the approval of the CSC Environmentalist.
-Rational for the baseline environmental monitoring has been given in Table 10.
+However, traffic volume on the roads in the sub-project area is low compared to the national highways or other major roads.
+The ambient air quality tests and noise levels will also be monitored before the start of the civil work by the contractor after the approval of the CSC Environmentalist.
+The rationale for the baseline environmental monitoring is given in Table 4.

-Sr. No Monitoring Parameters No. of samples Rationale 1 Ambient Air 10 One from the camp area, one each from roads no 1, 3, 5, 6, 7, 8, 9, 10, 11, 13 2 Drinking Water/Ground Water 5 Construction near water body/one each from roads no 1,3, 4, 7, 10, 11, 3 Waste/Surface Water 5 Construction near water body/one each from roads no 1, 4, 10, 11, 13 4 Noise 52 4 from each road/nearby sensitive receptor
+Sr. No Monitoring Parameters No. of samples Rationale 1 Ambient Air 6 One from the proposed camp area, one from each subproject 2 Drinking Water/Ground Water 6 one from the camp area and the other from each proposed road and due to the presence of settlements near to subproject area 3 Waste/Surface Water 3 Construction activities near the water body 4 Noise 10 2 from each road/nearby Socially sensitive receptor